-A quick guide to B2B SaaS branding and creating a SaaS brand strategy.
+A quick B2B SaaS branding guide to forge your identify and create a meaningful brand strategy.

-Your voice is a fundamental part of your positioning, messaging, and ultimately your brand.
+Your voice is a fundamental part of your positioning, messaging, and ultimately your brand and B2B SaaS growth.
 What you sound like, how you say things, what you say, the vocabulary you use all add up to what people feel when they interact with your content, and what they remember about the engagement.

 To keep things simple, I recommend picking a couple of words to define the voice of your brand.
 It’s very powerful to do this with the key leaders in your team, and ideally, with a couple of customers and partners.
 I like to challenge a team to get down to 5 words at most, maybe even less.

 You’ll find that deciding between specific words gets hard when you need to go from 10-20 to the final 3-5 words.
 Here are a couple of examples that illustrate the type of decisions you will make as a leadership team:

 Platform vs. Solution – This is a fundamental brand positioning choice.
 A technology platform has the potential for extreme growth across multiple ecosystems.
 The downside of positioning yourself as a platform though could be that customers buy solutions, and might think of a platform as incomplete, more than they need, complex or even “locking them in”.

 Customer Centric vs. Innovative – Will customer needs drive your R&D priorities, or the innovations you come up with that will drive capabilities that customers cannot even imagine possible?
 Will you be a leader or a follower when it comes to your product category?